Highlights. Americans spent an estimated $15.5 billion for the Fourth of July 2024.

 Most Fourth of July shoppers find everything they need at a brick-and-mortar grocery store.

-• 88% of consumers shopping for the 4th of July planned to purchase in-store in 2022.
+• In 2024, 63% of consumers shopping for the 4th of July planned to purchase at grocery stores.

 July 4th Savings Statistics